naomi-rlm/Weather-Project/README.md

-# Precipiation Seattle vs Orlando
+# Precipitation Seattle vs Orlando

 > A brief description of what the project does and its purpose.
 >